-A Seattle woman was injured and subsequently hospitalized Tuesday evening after she was involved in a delivery truck accident with a UPS truck in West Seattle.
+A Seattle woman was injured and subsequently hospitalized Tuesday evening after she was involved in an accident with a UPS vehicle in West Seattle.

 According to police records, the woman was driving northbound on Fauntleroy Way SW near SW Edmunds Street just after 5 p.m. on Tuesday.
 The exact circumstances of the accident were unclear, but it is apparent based on photographs of the scene that the UPS truck T-boned the vehicle.